ilyannn/publish-secret-docs/README.md

 ### 2. Conversion to Markdown: [to_markdown.py](to_markdown.py)

-The `to_markdown.py` script is used to convert all manifests into Markdown format.
+The `to_markdown.py` script is used to convert all manifests into Markdown format consumed by Zola.

-It activates syntax highlighting for all code and adds a title to every manifest file, thus enhancing their readability and understandability.
+It activates syntax highlighting for all code and adds a preamble to every file, thus enhancing their readability and understandability.